Kingerthanu/CPP_ParticleSimulation/README.md

     threads.emplace_back(&ParticleWindow::updateParticlesThreaded, this, i);
 }
 ```
 Each Thread Does The Motion & Collision Detection For Particles It Is Delegated.
 This Delegation Is Done By Providing Each Thread With A Start Position In The SoA Starting At Index 0 And Going Up Based On Its Provided `thread_id` (Simply What Thread Was Initialized First, Second, Etc. [i.e., first thread initialized is 0, second is 1]) Then It Increments By The `NUM_THREADS` We Have To Allow It To Jump Across To The Next Thread It Is Delegated, Ensuring Multiple Threads Don't Access The Same Particle (Which Could Lead To Double-Updates Which Could Lead To Crashes Or Unintended Behavior).
 Each Particle Will Reflect Off Window Borders By Inverting Its Velocity, And If Colliding With A Particle Will Cause The Binding Impulsive Force On These Two Particles; This Force Is Light To Allow Bonds To Be Broken And To Ensure Particles Don't Snap Together And Is More A Gradual Attraction Towards Each Other.
+The Number Of Threads Has Been Increased To 3 To Better Distribute The Workload.

 ```C++
 void ParticleWindow::updateParticlesThreaded(int thread_id)